AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 -   You can also get to these options by holding down a group selection button for the fixtures.

+-   When using a pattern selection, for example 2 in 10, holding down the <Keys.HardKey>Avo</Keys.HardKey> button while pressing
+    <Keys.HardKey>Fix +1</Keys.HardKey> or <Keys.HardKey>Fix -1</Keys.HardKey> will jump the selection forward or backward in blocks.

 ## Selecting Fixtures which are in a Playback